billyin0702/DE300/Labs/Lab06/README.md

 # Lab 6 Assignment
+NOTE: As per the TA's instructions, a short write up has been written inside the [EXPLAIN.md](Explain.md) file.

 ## Word Count
 1 Save only the words that have count greater or equal to 3.